codyswanson4/nextcloud/README.md

 This project welcomes contributions aligned with the stated project purpose.
 Please open an issue to track the change intended as well as get feedback from the project owner on mergability.

-## Example Playbook
+## Example Usage

+Use of this role requires including the role via Ansible's include_role statement and specifying required variables in a variable source such as below;
+`
+- name: "Include codyswanson4.nextcloud"
+    include_role:
+        name: "codyswanson4.nextcloud"
+`
-See molecule/default/converge.yml for example usage
+See molecule/default/converge.yml for test usage

 ## License